-- Research Project Proposal Each project group will submit a 2-page description of their proposed research topic, including: - A description of the specific and narrowly-focused research question(s) to be addressed - Description of the topic's importance, timeliness, economic, or social significance - Identification of possible in-country visits with companies, governmental agencies, NGOs, etc. - Background Research Review Before departing for the in-country portion of the class, each project team must submit a review examining secondary information relevant to its research topic.
+- Research Project Proposal Each project group will submit a 2-page description of their proposed research topic, including: - A description of the specific and narrowly-focused research question(s) to be addressed - Description of the topic's importance, timeliness, economic, or social significance - Identification of possible in-country visits with companies, governmental agencies, NGOs, etc. - Background Research Review Each project team will submit a review examining secondary information relevant to its research topic.
 This review may serve as a first draft of the background section of the final project report. - In-Country Plan This is a detailed matrix of five or more investigative research meetings arranged in country.
-The best plans will include day/time/location of meeting; name/description of organization; name/title/bio of interviewee; agenda and interview guide for each meeting.
+The best plans will include day/time/location of meeting;

+name/description of organization; name/title/bio of interviewee; agenda and interview guide for each meeting.

 - In-Class Presentation During the final class, each project group will make a presentation in class summarizing their research findings.
 The purpose of this deliverable is to allow faculty members and students to learn about and provide feedback on the project groups' final findings.
-We will aim for each team have 15 minutes to present and 5 minutes for audience questions and suggestions. - Written Report The final report, generally 10-15 pages long, prepared according to one of the formats discussed above.
-In addition to turning in their papers to their professors, students should submit an electronic copy to the Global Programs Office on the agreed upon date. - Peer Evaluation Each member within the project group will assess every other member's contributions to the project, including their own, with a confidential peer review form that takes into account each member's intellectual contribution, initiative and organization, workload contribution and overall contribution. - IPG Database Google Sheet Maintained by the Global Programs' Office, the IPG Database Google Sheet serves as a repository for IPG contact information shared amongst GIM students.
+Each team will have 10 minutes to present and a few minutes for audience questions and suggestions. - Written Report The final report, up to 10 pages long before exhibits and appendices, prepared according to one of the formats discussed above. - Peer Evaluation Each member within the project group will assess every other member's contributions to the project, including their own, with a confidential peer review form that takes into account each member's intellectual contribution, initiative and organization, workload contribution and overall contribution. - IPG Database Google Sheet Maintained by the Global Programs' Office, the IPG Database Google Sheet serves as a repository for IPG contact information shared amongst multiple years of GIM students.
 About a week before final reports are due, the GPO will be sending out a link to the sheet for each IPG group to fill out with information about their contacts.
 Please note that the requirement for filling out the google sheet is due at the same time as the written report.